sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     | Low |
     | Information |

     As an example, long-running statements (ID 39), has its threshold values set to 60 minutes for Medium, 45 minutes for Low, and 30 minutes for Info.
-These will be set to much lower thresholds of 180, 120 and 60 seconds in step 2.
+These will be set to much lower thresholds of 3, 2 and 1 minutes in step 2.

     ![long running statement updated thresholds](long-running-thresholds.png)